-Vietnamese Rice Plate is one of the most popular dishes from South Vietnam.
+Vietnamese Rice Plate is one of the most common dishes in South Vietnam.
 In Saigon, people often eat a plate of Vietnamese rice before working in the morning, but you can enjoy this dish any time of the day.

 It is usually served with grilled marinated pork chops.
 On the top of the rice plate is the meat, such as finely sliced cucumber, tomato, pickled vegetables, fried egg, grilled prawns, and steamed broccoli

 Although not noticed, such as Pho, bun cha, fish ball, this Vietnamese rice dish is actively shared by travel bloggers as an exciting experience when discovering Saigon.
 If you’re craving a cheap yet satisfying meal, be sure to check out this spot.